ItzDabbzz/dabz_sl/docs/performance-todo.md

 Rendering and UX

-- [ ] Virtualize long result lists (grid/list) with `@tanstack/react-virtual` or `react-virtuoso`.
+- [x] Virtualize long result lists (grid/list) with `react-virtuoso`.
-  - Skeletons only improve perceived load; they do not reduce DOM size while scrolling.
-Virtualization mounts only visible rows/cards + small overscan, dramatically reducing DOM nodes and paint/JS work on large lists.
+  - Implemented in Marketplace client for both grid and list with endReached pagination.
 - [ ] Use `useDeferredValue` for search input text to reduce re-render pressure of derived UI.
 - [ ] Memoize derived arrays (already partly done); audit with React Profiler.